-In adopting a reallocation plan, the Drafting Committee decided that it should not attempt to define when a several share "will not be reasonably collectible" but that the issue should be left to the courts in the adopting jurisdiction.
-For example, a court may decide that, although a judgment might be collectable, it would not be reasonable to do so if the cost would equal or exceed the proceeds.
-Also, the Act does not resolve whether the issue of collect ability should be limited to the situation where the responsible party is not able to pay because of financial inability or should also include a situation where a responsible party is partially immune or cannot be legally compelled to discharge the obligation.
+In adopting a reallocation plan, no attempt was made to define when a several share "will not be reasonably collectible".
+Rather, because of the indefinite variety of circumstances that could arise, it was decided that the issue should be left to the courts in the adopting jurisdiction.
+For example, a court may decide that, although a judgment might be collectible, it would not be reasonable to do so if the cost would equal or exceed the proceeds.
+In addition, the Act does not resolve whether the issue of collectibility should be limited to the situation where the responsible party is not able to pay because of financial inability or should also include a situation where a responsible party is partially immune or cannot be legally compelled to discharge the obligation.
 An example of the former might include an entity, such as a charity, whose liability is limited to a certain maximum amount.
 The latter might include an entity that is liable only to the extent it carries or is required to carry liability insurance.
-In any event, the Section clearly places the burden of proof on the claimant.
+In any event, the section clearly places the burden of proof on the claimant.
 In that regard, subsection (e) makes it clear that discovery is available under the general rules of civil procedure in the adopting state to aid the claimant in discharging this burden.
 Any party that is subject to reallocation also may have an interest in conducting discovery on the issue.

-It is also worth mentioning that the Act does not prevent a party from bringing a declaratory judgment action to determine, for example, whether a liability insurance carrier is legally obligated to pay all or part of any judgment that may be entered.
+It also is worth mentioning that the Act does not prevent a party from bringing a declaratory judgment action to determine, for example, whether a liability insurance carrier is legally obliged to pay all or part of any judgment that may be entered.
 How and in what manner such an action should proceed is governed by existing rules and other law in the adopting jurisdiction.